Timely, Appropriate Referrals and Responding to Deterioration in Community and Residential Care

 (NSW Aged Care Roundtable 2019)

 While avoidable hospitalisations do occur, there are times when referrals to hospital will be necessary.
-Always consider what is best for your patient above all else, and follow your organisation’s relevant policies.
+Always consider what is best for your client above all else, and follow your organisation’s relevant policies.

 Appropriately recognising and responding to deterioration is essential to ensure the client receives the care they require, in the right setting.